MohammedAlsayedOmar/Multiplayer-Snake/README.md

 Good!
 The following process now will be done once.

-First of all add all of the following files to the "Tools" folder or whatever folder that contain the "MASM" and "LINK":_ "main.asm", "chatf.asm", "host.asm", "map.asm", "snake1.asm"_.
+First of all, add all of the following files to the "Tools" folder or whatever folder that contain the "MASM" and "LINK":_ "main.asm", "chatf.asm", "host.asm", "map.asm", "snake1.asm"_.
 And from "MAPS" folder, add _"1.txt", "2.txt", "3.txt"_ to the same location mentioned above.

 Inside DOSBox, enter the following commands
 ```
 masm main.asm;
-link main.asm;
+link main.obj;
 ```

 ![MASM](/Screenshots/3_masm.jpg)